Sniffing

 The alar fold

 To enable this to happen, a structure just inside the nostrils called the alar fold (see above), opens allowing air to flow through the upper area of the nasal passages.
-When the dog exhales, the alar fold closes off the upper part and pushes air down and out through the lateral slits and the tiny wind currents created stir up even morescent particles.
+When the dog exhales, the alar fold closes off the upper part and pushes air down and out through the lateral slits and the tiny wind currents created stir up even more scent particles.
 Watch for small puffs of dust rising up when the dog is sniffing close to the ground.

-Importance of airflow during sniffing
+The importance of airflow during sniffing

-A scientific article entitled ‘The fluid dynamics of canine olfaction: unique nasal airflow patterns as an explanation of macrosmia by Brent A Craven, Eric C Paterson and Gary G Settles’ [5] explains in detail the mechanics of the airflow to the olfactory system during sniffing.
-In their diagram below the dog’s nostril is coloured grey on the left.
 During sniffing the inhaled air in the dog separates into two distinct pathways.
-The upper flow path, approximately 12% of each breath and shown in red, passes straight to the olfactory region, which is connected to the olfactory bulb portion of the brain shown on the right.
-The rest of the air in the lower pathway, coloured blue, flows down the pharynx into the lung.
+The upper flow path, approximately 12% of each breath passes straight to the olfactory region, which is connected to the olfactory bulb portion of the brain.
+The rest of the air in the lower pathway, flows down the pharynx into the lung 4.